Wilhelmina von Hallwyl

-Countess Anna Fridrica Wilhelmina von Hallwyl, née Kempe (1 October 1844 − 25 July 1930) was a Swedish collector and donor whose accumulation of art and other objects constitute the current Hallwyl Museum in Stockholm.
+Anna Fridrica Wilhelmina von Hallwyl (née Kempe; 1 October 1844 − 25 July 1930) was a Swedish collector and donor whose accumulation of art and other objects constitute the current Hallwyl Museum in Stockholm.

 Biography

 Wilhelmina was born in Stockholm, the only child and heiress of the wealthy timber-merchant Wilhelm Kempe of Ljusne-Woxna AB.
 At the age of 20, she married the Swiss-born Count Walther von Hallwyl (1839–1921), a captain in the Swiss general staff who later became a Swedish citizen.
-Hallwyl succeeded his father-in-law as general manager of Ljusne-Woxna and was a member of the Swedish riksdag (first chamber) 1897–1905.
+Hallwyl succeeded his father-in-law as general manager of Ljusne-Woxna and was a member of the Swedish riksdag (Första kammaren, literally "First Chamber") 1897–1905.

 Her family's wealth enabled the young Wilhelmina Kempe to cultivate an interest in collecting art and antiques, and she would pick up objects here and there while travelling with her parents.
 This interest continued after her marriage and was to remain her main passion throughout her life.
 Her collection was eventually to contain a large number of pieces of European and East Asian fine and decorative art, as well as arms and armour, books and manuscripts.

 Having lived for some time at Ericslund Manor, near Trosa, and in rented accommodation in Stockholm, the Hallwyls commissioned Isak Gustaf Clason to build them a private town house, the current Hallwyl Museum next to Berzelii Park in central Stockholm, begun in 1893 and completed in 1898.
 Behind Clason's Venetian-influenced façade, the rooms were decorated in various historical styles.
 Paintings and tapestries were initially hung on the walls of the apartments, but the attic eventually had to be converted to a dedicated gallery for the growing collection of pictures.